olisimmonds/word-whip-spanish/README.md

 A simple, self-graded Spanish language learning app that helps you practice common Spanish words through listening and speaking exercises.

+I've called it [Hablary](https://word-whip-spanish.lovable.app/), give it a try.

 ## How It Works

 The app tests you on the most common Spanish nouns, verbs, and other words (adjectives, etc.) using two types of exercises: